Kecheng-Ye/My_Leetcode/C++ technique/note.md

         * Updates Rule:
             $$dp[i][j] = max(dp[i - 1][j], dp[i - 1][j - W_j] + V_j)$$
-            Meaning we can either put the $j$th item in the bag or discard it
+            Meaning we can either put the $i$th item in the bag or discard it

         * Advance Optimazation:
             $dp[i][j]$ only relate to $dp[i - 1][*]$, so we can compress the 2d array into 1d array